0x17de/MapEditor/README.md

 - Save/load maps
 - Background/foreground layers (stackable)
 - Self definable events as layers (stackable) for e.g. damage, spawn, finish, ...
+- Multiple tilemaps for one map => the map decides which tilemaps to use